Piyush06-k/JJK-Domain-Expansion/README.md

 ## ⚠️ Disclaimer

-This project is a fan-made tribute inspired by the anime and manga series **Jujutsu Kaisen**.
+This project is a fan-made(my) tribute inspired by the anime and manga series **Jujutsu Kaisen**.
 All original characters, names, and concepts belong to their respective creators and copyright holders.

 ---